jentery/dh150/index.md

 **Voice-over**

 May be defined as what's said by a speaker who is either not seen or is communicating from a moment before or after what's being seen.
 It links voice with sounds and images.
 The speaker often recounts events happening on screen (or within a frame) and/or provides perspective or understanding for those events.
 Voice-over is common in the use of flashbacks and dream sequences.
-It can be also be approached as:
+It can also be approached as:

 * Narration, or an act of telling
 * Communication, or contact between narrator and narrated